Biden convenes ‘emergency’ G7 and Nato meeting after Russian-made rockets hit Poland

 Biden convenes ‘emergency’ G7 and Nato meeting after Russian-made rockets strike Poland

+Rishi Sunak at US president’s side as G20 summit in Indonesia overshadowed by missile assault

-Leaders of Nato and G7 nations have gathered in Indonesia for a emergency meeting convened by US President Joe Biden after the Polish government reported Russian-made rockets had hit its territory.
+Leaders of Nato and G7 nations have agreed at a emergency meeting convened by US President Joe Biden to support Poland’s investigation into Russian-made rocket strikes on its territory.

-The strike on the Nato member state, which is understood to have killed at least two people, came as a wave of Russian missiles hit civilian targets across Ukraine, including capital Kyiv.
+The attack on the Nato member state, which is understood to have killed at least two people, came as a wave of Russian missiles hit civilian targets across Ukraine, including capital Kyiv.

 The timing of the assault appeared designed to disrupt the G20 summit in Indonesian beach resort Bali, which on Tuesday saw a series of world leaders, including prime minister Rishi Sunak, voice their condemnation of Russia’s invasion of Ukraime.